MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 # Settings to pin these apps to the app bar in Teams client.
 New-CsTeamsAppSetupPolicy -Identity $identity -AllowUserPinning $true -PinnedAppBarApps $PinnedAppBarApps
 ```
+Create a new TeamsAppSetupPolicy and pin ActivityApp, ChatApp, TeamsApp apps to the app bar in Teams client by setting these apps as PinnedAppBarApps.

 ### Example 4

-Create a new TeamsAppSetupPolicy and pin VivaConnections app to the messaging extension in Teams client by setting these apps as PinnedMessageBarApps.

 ```powershell
 $identity = "New-TestTeamsAppSetupPolicy" + (Get-Date -Format FileDateTimeUniversal)